 WACE (World Association of Cycling Events) is an association of cycling events formed to promote and increase cycling around the world.

-The Association was formed in Rome on 24 July 2015, and the chartered members of the Association are six of the most prestigious and largest mass participation events in the world: Cycle Tour (Cape Town – South Africa), the biggest timed cycle event in the world, Vatternunrnad (Motala – Sweden), 300 km and over 20,000 participants for one of the longest and oldest mass participation event in the world, Etape du Tour (France, a unique and incredible ride over a stage of the Tour de France), Five Boro Bike Tour (United States, 32,000 riders on closed roads in New York City), RideLondon (United Kingdom, the world’s largest cycling festival with more than 95,000 participants) and Gran Fondo Campagnolo Roma (Italy) a cycling experience in the Eternal City.
+The Association was formed in Rome on 24 July 2015, and the chartered members of the Association are five of the most prestigious and largest mass participation events in the world: Cape Town Cycle Tour (Cape Town – South Africa), the biggest timed cycle event in the world, TD Five Boro Bike Tour (United States), 32,000 riders on closed roads in New York City, Vatternunrnad (Motala – Sweden), 300 km and over 20,000 participants for one of the longest and oldest mass participation event in the world, RideLondon (United Kingdom), the world's largest cycling festival with more than 95,000 participants and Gran Fondo Campagnolo Roma (Italy), a cycling experience in the Eternal City.

 WACE has been formed to promote and increase cycling worldwide.
 With more than 200,000 participants from 90 countries riding in WACE events each year, the new organisation is ideally placed to inspire new riders to take up the challenge of cycling and to encourage riders to travel to participate in other world class cycling events.
 More major international cycling events are set to join WACE in the future.